 I recently made egg salad with several of them but as many of you know, boiling & peeling very fresh eggs is a challenge indeed.
 I was surprised that I had no trouble at all with them.
 Here’s how I did it:

 Shelling very fresh boiled eggs is a challenge because the shell holds so tightly to the membranes when they are fresh.
 I’ve had maddening episodes of peeling a fresh boiled egg until only mangled pieces remained in my hands.
 But using this method I had no trouble at all.

 First off, I don’t put the eggs into cold water and then bring the water to a boil.
 Instead I first boil enough water to completely cover the eggs.
 Then when the water is boiling I use a slotted spoon to gently lower the eggs into the boiling water.

 I’ve read that the boiling water on the cold eggs will shock them making them easier to peel. (not sure if it’s an old wives tale or not, but it certainly worked for me!)
-Then I cover the pot and allow the water to return to boiling and set the timer for 10 minutes.
-Some feel this is too long, but it’s what works best for me.
-Feel free to adjust to your boil-time preference.
+Then I cover the pot and allow the water to return to boiling and set the timer for 3 minutes.

-When the eggs have boiled 10 minutes I drain the water.
-I quickly put the boiled eggs into an ice-water bath to force them to cool quickly.
+When the eggs have boiled 3 minutes I turn off the heat.
+I allow them to sit in that hot water another 10 minutes before I drain the water.
+The boiled eggs are then placed into an ice-water bath to force them to cool quickly.
 Then I drain the ice water & place the boiled eggs in a colander.
 To catch any drips I slide a plate underneath and set them in the fridge overnight.